meyersa/ProcrastinationApplication/.github/README.md

 ## To-do
 - **Setup backend Unix TIME alert system** - Take a map<Integer, Event> input and create timers
 - **Notification service** - Take an Event input, display with that
-- Display all errors in ErrorPane?
-	- static public method that changes the static TextField with .set()
 - Time Input Calender instead of UNIX Time
 	- Input Time/Date then convert to UNIX Time?
 - Add a button to clear current fields, inline with submit perhaps